FredMusoro/CurveLock/README.md

     OPS_LIMIT = 8388608
     MEM_LIMIT = 100000000

 These setting use 100MB of RAM, and takes roughly 5 seconds to complete.
 While this is likely excessive for most users, this greatly complicates attempts to bruteforce the password.
-On some systems, this may cause failures due to insufficient memory available.

 The first byte if the ID is a version indicator; the current version is `0x0A`.